 SASE = Security + SD WAN Technologies

 There are plenty of reasons why cyberattacks continue to grow in number and sophistication.
-Demand for public cloud services and the trend for highly distributed computing environments continue, as do massive movements of network data, controlled from a centralized desk at a data center.
+Demand for public cloud services and the trend for highly distributed computing environments continue, as do massive movements of network data, controlled from a centralised desk at a data centre.

 Managed Network Services